-Late Medieval Plague Waves in in Eastern Germany and Bohemia: Combining Narrative, Administrative, Epigraphic and Pictorial Sources with Quantitative Approaches
+Late Medieval Plague Waves in Eastern Germany and Bohemia: Combining Narrative, Administrative, Epigraphic and Pictorial Sources with Quantitative Approaches

 Published 24-07-2024